-Midwestern Baptist Theological Seminary is accredited by the Higher Learning Commission (HLC) and the Commission on Accrediting of the Association of Theological Schools (ATS) in the United States and Canada.
-Both HLC and ATS are recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (USDE).
+Midwestern Baptist Theological Seminary is accredited by the Higher Learning Commission (HLC), the Association of Biblical Higher Education (ABHE), and the Commission on Accrediting of the Association of Theological Schools (ATS) in the United States and Canada.
+HLC, ABHE, and ATS are recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (USDE).